-1 any elective public office while an officer or employee, or for one year thereafter, nor shall he/she 2 hold a position in any political party or political committee, or participate in any political 3 campaign of any candidate for public office while an officer or employee.
+1 any elective public office while an officer or employee, or for one year thereafter, or they hold a 2 position in any political party or political committee, or participate in any political campaign of 3 any candidate for public office while an officer or employee.
 4 42-9.4-5.
-Inspector general -- Salary and budget. -- The general assembly shall 5 annually set the salary of the inspector general and shall appropriate sufficient funds for the total budget for the office of the inspector general.
-6 7 42-9.4-6.
-Rules and regulations. -- The office shall, pursuant to the provisions of 8 chapter 35 of title 42, administrative procedures, promulgate rules and regulations which shall 9 govern its proceedings.
+Inspector general Salary and budget The general assembly shall 5 annually set the salary of the inspector general and shall appropriate sufficient funds for the total 6 budget for the office of the inspector general.
+7 42-9.4-6.
+Rules and regulations The office shall, pursuant to the provisions of 8 chapter 35 of title 42, administrative procedures act, promulgate rules and regulations which shall 9 govern its proceedings.
 10 42-9.4-7.
-Duties. -- The inspector general shall supervise, coordinate and/or conduct 11 audits, criminal, civil and administrative investigations and inspections or oversight reviews, 12 when necessary, relating to programs and operations listed in § 42-9.4-1.
-The inspector general 13 shall review statutes and regulations relating to programs and operations listed in § 42-9.4-1 and 14 shall determine if public bodies listed in § 42-9.4-1 are in compliance and shall make 15 recommendations concerning the effect of such statutes or regulations on the prevention and 16 detection of fraud, waste and abuse.
-The inspector general may recommend policies that will 17 assist in the prevention or detection of fraud, waste and abuse and mismanagement.
-The person 18 in charge of, or the governing body of any public body listed in § 42-9.4-1, may request the 19 assistance of the office of inspector general with respect to implementation of any reviews, audits, 20 and/or investigations as deemed appropriate and implement suggested policy or procedure 21 changes.
-In such events the inspector general may assign personnel to conduct, supervise, or 22 coordinate such activity as deemed necessary and appropriate to perform his/her duties in a 23 diligent and prudent manner.
-The inspector general may recommend policies for the conduct, 24 supervision or coordination of relationship, between state and county agencies and other state and local governmental agencies as well as federal governmental agencies and nongovernmental 25 entities with respect to all matters relating to the prevention and detection of fraud, waste, abuse 26 27 and mismanagement in or relating to any and all programs and activities of the state of Rhode 28 Island as listed in § 42-9.4-1.
+Duties The inspector general shall supervise, coordinate and/or conduct 11 audits, criminal, civil and administrative investigations and inspections or oversight reviews, 12 when necessary, relating to programs and operations referred to in §42-9.4-1.
+The inspector 13 general shall review statutes and regulations relating to programs and operations referred to in 14 §42-9.4-1 and shall determine if public bodies referenced in §42-9.4-1 are in compliance and 15 shall make recommendations concerning the effect of such statutes or regulations on the 16 prevention and detection of fraud, waste and abuse.
+The inspector general may recommend 17 policies that will assist in the prevention or detection of fraud, waste and abuse and 18 mismanagement.
+The person in charge of, or the governing body of any public body referenced in 19 §42-9.4-1, may request the assistance of the office of inspector general with respect to 20 implementation of any reviews, audits, and/or investigations as deemed appropriate and 21 implement suggested policy or procedure changes.
+In such events the inspector general may 22 assign personnel to conduct, supervise, or coordinate such activity as deemed necessary and 23 appropriate to perform their duties in a diligent and prudent manner.
+The inspector general may 24 recommend policies for the conduct, supervision or coordination of relationship, between state 25 agencies and other state and local governmental agencies as well as federal governmental 26 agencies and nongovernmental entities with respect to all matters relating to the prevention and 27 detection of fraud, waste, abuse and mismanagement in or relating to any and all programs and 28 activities of the state as referred to in §42-9.4-1.
 29 42-9.4-8.
-Inspection of records and papers -Investigations - Subpoenas. -- (a) The 30 inspector general, in carrying out the duties outlined in this chapter, shall have access to all 31 records, reports, audits, reviews, papers, books, documents, recommendations, correspondence, 32 including information relative to the purchase of services or anticipated purchase of services from any contractor by any public body listed in § 42-9.4-1, and any other data and material that is maintained by or available to any public body regardless of the media in which it is maintained
+Inspection of records and papers -Investigations - Subpoenas (a) The 30 inspector general, in carrying out the duties pursuant to this chapter, shall have access to all 31 records, reports, audits, reviews, papers, books, documents, recommendations, correspondence, 32 including information relative to the purchase of services or anticipated purchase of services from 33 any contractor by any public body referenced in §42-9.4-1, and any other data and material that is 34 maintained by or available to any public body regardless of the media in which it is maintained